 Offshore Construction Diver

-An offshore construction diver assists in the construction and repair of pipelines and structures associated with the production of offshore oil and gas.
+An offshore construction diver assists with the construction and repair of pipelines and structures associated with the production of offshore oil and gas.
 They are also employed in routine inspections of these structures and use non-destructive testing.
-Often they are tradespeople, such as boilermakers or welders.
+They are often tradespeople, such as boilermakers or welders.

 Onshore Construction Diver